 If you are wondering what makes a house an easy target for burglars, it’s usually those that look abandoned without anyone inside.
 It can be when hosts go on vacation or property on rent that no one has visited in weeks.
 The common theme for these easy targets is that they look empty.
 Clean the place up so it looks good from the outside and leaves a light on from the inside at night.
 Small things like taking your mail every day can also make a big difference.

 Homes with cars on the driveways will definitely make it look like there is someone in the house.
 If it’s for a short period of time, then keep the driveway clean, even leave the TV or radio inside turned on to have that noise scaring off unwanted people.
 Sometimes, even these methods can be as effective as home security products.
+You should have automated car locks for your vehicle protection.
+If you own a car get your driving license.

 11. Keep an Eye on the Garage